hasslight/hasslight.github.io/guide.md

 5. **(iOS 13 Only)** How to change the Group & Stacked "Single Tile" to "Seperate Tile", aka. iOS 13 style to iOS 12 style

+ * **iOS 12 "Seperate Tile"**
-  First tap "HASSLIGHT", then scrol down to the bottom, tap "Show as Seperate Tiles", then you'll see picture 5.3 which is the iOS 12 style.
+  First tap "HASSLIGHT", then scroll down to the bottom, tap "Show as Seperate Tiles", then you'll see picture 5.3 which is the iOS 12 style.

+ * **iOS 13 "Single Tile"**
   To switch it back to "Single Tile", the steps are the same.
-First long tap any "Tile", then scrol down to the bottom, then tap "Show as Single Tile".
+First long tap any "Tile", then scroll down to the bottom, then tap "Show as Single Tile".

 5.1 | 5.2 | 5.3
 -- | -- | --